Do you like designing new computer networks and enjoy technical work? If yes, a career as a Network Architect could be perfect for you.

 8. Work Environment Of Network Architects

 Computer Network Architects generally work on a full-time basis in an office setting.
-They may sometimes work in server rooms to access hardware to build the organization’s information and computer network.
+They may sometimes work in server rooms to access hardware to build the organisation's information and computer network.

 Network Architects don't have to travel or do fieldwork.
 They may work on both contract and permanent basis in a day shift that starts from early mornings until late evenings.
 They may occasionally need to work overtime in specific circumstances.

-As a highly responsible role, the job usually involves working under time pressure.
-It is because any unnecessary delay or a technical glitch can lead to a breakdown of computer systems leading to inefficiency and mismanagement in all departments that function on a computer network.
+The job usually involves working under time pressure.
+It is because any unnecessary delay or technical glitch can lead to a breakdown of computer systems, which may lead to mismanagement in all departments that function on a computer network.

 9. How Much Does A Network Architect Earn In Australia?

 According to PayScale data, the average network architect salary in Australia is AU$138,078 per year or equivalent to AU$152.94 per hour.

 In addition to the base pay, network architects earn cash bonuses and qualify for employee benefits such as health insurance, work-from-home opportunities, and referral programs.

 Annual Average Network Architect Salary Based on Experience

 Mid-career Network Architects (5-9 years of Experience): AU$144,098